 a.
-Business-Income and Extra-Expense Coverage
+Business Income and Extra Expense Coverage

-The Business-Income provision calls for IINA to pay Truhaven for certain losses if Truhaven had to suspend operations due to (i) "direct physical loss of or damage to property at [Truhaven's insured] premises" (ii) caused by or resulting from a "Covered Cause of Loss."
+The Business Income provision calls for IINA to pay Beniak for certain losses if Beniak had to suspend operations due to (i) "direct physical loss of or damage to property at [Beniak's insured] premises" (ii) caused by or resulting from a "Covered Cause of Loss."
 Id. at 40.
-Specifically, the Business-Income provision states:
+The provision specifically emphasizes that the suspension "must be caused by direct physical loss of or damage to property" at the insured premises, or else there can be no coverage.
+Id.